bmihaljevic/tfg-interpretml/log.md

-## 2024-11-13
+## 2024-11-14

 ### Summary of the Day
 - Total Hours Worked: 1.5
-- Main Objective: Understand how the EBMs explanations graphs are made.
+- Main Objective: Understand how the EBMs local explanations graphs are made.

 ### Tasks Completed
-1. Bins and scores: Comprehend how are they used for the visualization, specifically in 'explain_global'.

-2. Modify scores: Change the scores of a variable to be able to "control" what is being visualized.
-I visualized random and constant scores.
+1. 'local explain' function read: I tried to understand how the visualization was made by reading the code.

+2. Partial understanding of 'local explain': I mostly understood how the function works but still need to clarify some aspects.

 ### In-Progress
-None
+Understanding of 'local_explain' function.

 ### Next Steps for Tomorrow
-- Task 1: Analyze the 'explain_global' function.
-Study this function in detail to understand how it creates explanations and how it uses internal variables.
+- Task 1: Analyze the 'explain_local' function to finally understand it.
-- Task 2: Take a look at the 'explain_local' function.
--

 ### Issues/Blockers
-- Understanding EBM variables in visualizations: Some internal variables are still unclear regarding their role in the model explanations.
+- There are some internal EBM functions with no comments so I don't really understand their goal.